nicholashc/GhostWizards/README.md

 - Assign this new token to the user through via the "yes, I'm making up my own standard" modification of ERC-721 standard
 - The GhostGuild contract may need to make an additional query the WizardGuild contract for innate power information
 - GhostWizard stats should fit into single struct of tightly-packed storage for each wizard *(meta-note: one reason for the project's incompleteness was an unnecessarily long search for the perfect unicode character to represent the satisfying feeling of "something fitting just right".
 It doesn't exist in a single character.
 The closest is :relieved: :ok_hand:)*
-- Invert traits to negative EVM word range `( < 0)` via the best gas efficient method possible *(meta-note: after unnecessarily intensive optimization this turned out to be the first guess: `int256(0 - _num)`. good job compiler ¯\_(ツ)_/¯?)*
+- Invert traits to negative EVM word range `< 0` via the best gas efficient method possible *(meta-note: after unnecessarily intensive optimization this turned out to be the first guess: `int256(0 - _num)`. good job compiler ¯\_(ツ)_/¯?)*
 - The traits stored should be: id, owner address, and maxPower from Tournament
 - GhostGuild will implement a restricted version of the ERC-721 standard, while still publicly presenting a valid/interoperable interface.
 No `approveForAll()`.
 No `safeTransferFrom()`.
-Maybe even no `approve()`. *(note to reader: see the security section f [CheezeWizards Smart Contracts in Detail](#CheezeWizards-Smart-Contracts-in-Detail) to learn why trivially easy function signature spoofing + untrusted interface calls + re-entrancy with full gas passed are scary enough to trigger this level of paranoia)*
+Maybe even no `approve()`. *(note to reader: see [Disclosure Responsibly Disclosed](#Disclosure-Responsibly-Disclosed) to learn why trivially easy function signature spoofing + untrusted interface calls + re-entrancy with full gas passed are scary enough to trigger this level of paranoia)*
 - Anticipate any paradigm-shifting gotchas coming with Istanbul

 #### Web3-Aware Scripts